Kaynan-Jamelaumn/genetic-algorithms-knapsack-problem/README.md

 ### Migration Process

 Migration is the process of transferring individuals between islands.
-The frequency and the number of individuals migrating can be configured, and there are different strategies for selecting which individuals will migrate, but currently this project only uses the best Individual migration strategy with random replacement:
+The frequency and the number of individuals migrating can be configured, and there are different strategies for selecting which individuals will migrate, but currently this project only uses the ring migration:

 - **Interval-based Migration:** Individuals migrate after a fixed number of generations.
 - **Random Migration:** Random individuals are selected for migration.